-In this final chapter we will consider divergent series, which sometimes occur in physical situations; for instance in celestial mechanics or in quantum field theory 1.
-According to Abel2 they appear to be the "invention of the devil," and one may wonder with him 3 why "for the most part, it is true that the results are correct, which is very strange."
-There appears to be another, complementary, view on diverging series, a view that has been expressed by Berry as follows4: "... an asymptotic series ... is a compact encoding of a function, and its divergence should be regarded not as a deficiency but as a source of information about the function."
+POWER SERIES APPROXIMATIONS often occur in physical situations in the context of solutions of ordinary differential equations; for instance in celestial mechanics or in quantum field theory.1 According to Abel2 they appear to be the "invention of the devil," even more so as3 "for the most part, it is true that the results are correct, which is very strange."

+There appears to be another, complementary, more optimistic and less perplexed, view on diverging series, a view that has been expressed by Berry as follows:4 "... an asymptotic series ... is a compact encoding of a function, and its divergence should be regarded not as a deficiency but as a source of information about the function."
+In a similar spirit, Boyd quotes Carrier's Rule: "divergent series converge faster than convergent series because they don't have to converge."